-Comparison with the ground observation

-The satellite rainfall estimation shows that there was a slight to large overestimate observed in South West Ethiopia, Central Ethiopia, Amhara, Tigray and central Ormia regions.
-On the other hand, a slight to moderate underestimate was observed in Afar, Somali, Benishangul Gumuz, Gambella, eastern and southern Oromia, and South Ethiopia regions.
+Comparison with the ground observation The satellite rainfall estimation shows that there was a slight to large overestimate observed in Amhara, Central Ormia, the adjoining area of South West Ethiopia and Oromia, and some pocket areas of Tigray regions.
+On the other hand, a slight to moderate underestimate was observed in Afar, Somali, Benishangul Gumuz, Gambella, eastern and western Oromia, South West Ethiopia, and South Ethiopia regions.
 There is no significant difference in the rest parts of the country, it shows the same pattern as compared with the Actual.